family time Archive

 7) What else would you share regarding your experiences as a father thus far?

-If you have any questions for Marc, please leave a comment here and I will make sure that he gets them so that he may be able to respond!
+If you have any questions for Marlon Gutierrez, please leave a comment here and I will make sure that he gets them so that he may be able to respond!

 Also, do you know a Dad in the Limelight?
 If so, please email me their contact information so that they too can be a part of this series!